Even after almost two years in Mexico, I still like to buy salsa out of a jar. (Hey, it's convenient.) But because this is the Week of Huauzontles

 Place tomate verde and serrano chiles in saucepan, and pour just enough water over them to cover.
 Bring to a slow, rolling boil, and cook until both have turned a dull green color and softened, about 10 minutes.
 Drain and set aside.
 Here's a photo of the tomates, just about the color you'd want them to be.
 The serranos still need to cook a bit:

 While the tomatillos are cooking, roast the whole piece of onion and unpeeled garlic clove on a comal, or over a gas burner, until the skin is blackened in spots.

+Remove to a cutting board and chop roughly.
+Or, if you're a whiz on the molcajete, leave them whole.
 Add your salt and pimienta gorda to the molcajete and grind until powdery.
 Add the garlic and grind into a paste.
 Then add the onion, and grind until the onion becomes slick and juicy, and you no longer see large pieces of onion in your molcajete.
 I still have a bit more grinding to do here, but you pretty much get the gist:

+Add the serranos and, using your tejolete, or pestle, break up the thin chile skins as best you can.
+Then add the tomatillos, one by one, making sure you tear apart their thick skins.
 At this point, you can stir in the huauzontles and season with more salt, if needed.
 Or set it aside and reheat the salsa in a saucepan, in a bit of oil.
 The salsa is best served warm.
 It does tend to thicken as it cools, so feel free to add a bit more water to reach your desired consistency.